mschauer/Bridge.jl/docs/src/index.md

 - Bessel processes
 - Gamma processes
 - Basic stochastic calculus functionality (Ito integral, quadratic variation)
-- Euler-Scheme and implicit methods (Rungekutta)
+- Euler-Scheme and implicit methods (Runge-Kutta)

 The layout/api was originally written to be compatible with Simon Danisch's package [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
 It was refactored to be compatible with [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) by Dan Getz.